Monash-FIT3170/2025W2-Commitment/api/README.md

 const socket = new WebSocket("ws://" + API_CONN_ENDPOINT)
 ```

-this ensures that reactive messages from other repositories do not get tangled, and requests are handled efficiently
-you can setup the socket like this:
+This ensures that reactive messages from other repositories do not get tangled, and requests are handled efficiently you can setup the socket like this:

 ```
 socket.onopen = () => {